 While there is no income limit for CCE, if the individual is eligible for Medicaid, they are not eligible for CCE.
 Florida’s Medicaid eligibility limits are available here.

 Program participants are required to pay a co-payment for the services they receive.
 Co-payments are based on a sliding scale.
 In past years, these fees have been from 1% to 3% of the senior’s income.

 Special provisions of Florida laws prioritize this program for individuals who have been or are suspected of being the victims of financial, psychological, or physical elder abuse.

 Under the CCE Program, a very wide variety of services and supports are available to the elderly.
-Note that program participants are asked to pay (a very affordable) co-payment for the assistance they receive.
-Assistance may include, but is not limited to, any of the following.
+Note that program participants are asked to pay a co-payment for the assistance they receive.
+Assistance may include, but is not limited to, any of the following:

 The Community Care for the Elderly program is mostly administered by the 11 Florida Area Agencies on Aging.
-However, in some counties, there are other lead agencies.
+However, services are provided by 49 lead agencies and their subcontractors.
 A complete contact list is available here.
 Contact the agency in your area to apply.
 One can also contact the Elder Helpline for assistance at 1-800-963-5337.

 There is also some limited additional information about the program on the Florida Department of Elder Affairs website.
 Please note that there may be a wait list for services, as CCE is not an entitlement program.